emicklei/parzello/README.md

 ![](./doc/parzello_delay.png)

 In the next design, `parzello` is used to retry publishing a message at a later moment.
-By passing the PublishCount into the retry DeliverRequest, a subscriber can inspect this value and behave accordingly (i.e abort on MaxRetries).
+By passing publisch count metadata to the retry message, a subscriber can inspect this value and behave accordingly (i.e abort on MaxRetries).

 ![](./doc/parzello_delay_retry.png)

 ## usage

-### api

-This services uses gRPC for its API access.
-The proto definition can be found in the /v1 folder.
-In the example folder, you can see an example of a Go client implementation.
-Using `protoc` tools, you can generate a client for your programming language.

 ### server config